-In women, the continual variation of hormonal levels through puberty, menstruation, pregnancy, and pre- and post-menopause contribute to these sex differences.
-For instance, prior to puberty, there are no significant differences in the development of painful conditions between boys and girls.10 Afterward, the differences are dramatic, with women two- to six-times more likely to develop chronic pain conditions, such as headaches, irritable bowel syndrome, and fibromyalgia.11 There are also differences in pain levels and frequency after menopause .
+In women, the continual variation in hormone levels through puberty, menstruation, pregnancy, and the menopause transition contribute to these sex differences.
+For instance, before puberty, there are no significant differences in the development of painful conditions between boys and girls.
+Afterward, the differences are dramatic, with women two to six times more likely to develop chronic pain conditions such as headaches, irritable bowel syndrome, and fibromyalgia.
+There are also differences in pain levels and frequency after menopause.

-Pain intensity tends to increase when estrogen levels are low and progesterone levels are high, as they are during the second half of the menstrual cycle, possibly because there are more naturally occurring "feel good" chemicals in the brain when estrogen levels are high.^{5,12} You can imagine the evolutionary benefit to this: estrogen levels are highest during pregnancy and childbirth, thus providing some natural pain relief.
-Indeed, during pregnancy, when levels remain high and steady, studies indicate many pain conditions improve and pain sensitivity is lower.^{10,11}
+Pain intensity tends to increase when estrogen levels are low and progesterone levels are high, as they are during the second half of the menstrual cycle.
+This may be because there are more naturally occurring "feel good" chemicals in the brain when estrogen levels are high.

-Meanwhile, one interesting study found that women with TMJ reported less pain as pregnancy progressed (and estrogen levels rose) and more pain after surgical menopause (when estrogen levels plummet).13 There's even a name for it: pregnancy-induced analgesia.10
+You can imagine the natural benefit to this: estrogen levels are highest during pregnancy and childbirth, thus providing some natural pain relief.
+Studies show that during pregnancy, when estrogen levels are high and steady, many pain conditions improve and pain sensitivity is lower.
+There's even a name for it: pregnancy-induced analgesia.
+One study found that women with TMJ reported less pain as pregnancy progressed (and estrogen levels rose) and had more pain after surgical menopause (when estrogen levels plummet).

-In addition, reproductive hormones can also influence how well opioids and other pain relievers work.14
+Finally, reproductive hormones can also influence how well opioids and other pain relievers work.